 Color, decor, and fashion trend forecasting blogs to help you create on-trend products shoppers want to buy.
 Plus, free sources for consumer behavior and retail industry trends, so you'll know when, where, and why your customers are shopping.

-Working with current fashion and home design trends isn't for everyone.
+Designing handmade products with future fashion and home decoration trends in mind isn't for everyone.
 Some people like to follow their own style and instincts.
-But for many owners of creative businesses, designing "on trend" items is part of their company's identity and an important selling feature for both retail and wholesale customers.
+But for many owners of creative businesses, designing on trend items is part of their company's identity.
+It can be an important selling feature for both retail and wholesale customers.

-Clearly, if you aim to create items that are on trend, you need good home and fashion trend forecasting sources so you know what will be fashionable well in advance and have time to design items, order appropriate supplies if necessary, create your items and possibly create promotional materials.
+Clearly, if you aim to create items that are on trend, you need good trend forecasting sources.
+You'll need to know what styles will be hot well in advance to have time to design items, order appropriate supplies, create your products, and create promotional materials.

-Checking out your favorite stores each season, or reading popular fashion or decorating magazines will only tell you about what is popular at that moment.
+Checking out your favorite stores each season or reading popular fashion and decorating magazines will only tell you about what is popular at that moment.
 What you really need is a way to discover the trends you'll be seeing several months in advance, so you have time to prepare.

 Luckily, there are a lot of free home and fashion trend forecasting sources online - A lot more than there were when I was starting out!